-- You are having chest pain (to check for coronary artery disease -- narrowing of the arteries that feed the heart muscle)
+- You are having chest pain (to evaluate for coronary artery disease -- narrowing of the arteries that feed the heart muscle)

-- Your angina is becoming more severe or is happening more often
+- Your angina is becoming more severe or is occurring more often

 - You have had a heart attack